entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 |Basic Development| git or [git for windows](https://gitforwindows.org)
 | | nvm or [nvm for windows](https://github.com/coreybutler/nvm-windows)
 | Install Entando in a local VM | [multipass](https://multipass.run/#install)
-| Build and publish Entando Bundles | docker and docker-compose
+| Build and publish Entando Bundles | Docker and Docker Compose
 | | a Git repository for the bundle artifacts
 | | a Docker Hub account (or organization) for microservice Docker images
 | Deploy an Entando Bundle | a Kubernetes cluster with admin access, which can be a local cluster (created via the Entando CLI or manually) or a shared remote cluster